boozallen/sdp-labs/governance/docs/pages/create-github-credentials.rst

 The token should have all permissions given to it except for the permission to delete the repository.

 .. note::

-    Don’t forget to save this token in some place where you can easily access it in case you need it in the future, otherwise, you may need to create a new one if you lose it.
+    Be sure to save this token some place, since it cannot be recovered.
+If you loose or forget it, you will need to create a new one.

 ==============================
 Adding a Credential to Jenkins